86Box/86BoxManager/README.md

 * Give each VM a unique name and an optional description
 * Run multiple virtual machines at the same time
 * Control the VM from the Manager window using commands like Pause, Reset, etc.
-* Automatically minimize the Manager window when a VM is started

 ## System requirements
 Same as for 86Box.
 Additionally, the following is required:

-* 86Box build 1748 or later (earlier builds don't support all the features the Manager expects)
+* 86Box build 1799 or later (earlier builds don't support all the features the Manager expects)
 * .NET Framework 4.0

 ## How to use